szimek/signature_pad/README.md

 Instead of `resize` event you can listen to screen orientation change, if you're using this library only on mobile devices.
 You can also throttle the `resize` event - you can find some examples on [this MDN page](https://developer.mozilla.org/en-US/docs/Web/Events/resize).

 When you modify width or height of a canvas, it will be automatically cleared by the browser.
-SignaturePad doesn't know about it by itself, so you can call `signaturePad.clear()` to make sure that `signaturePad.isEmpty()` returns correct value in this case.
+SignaturePad doesn't know about it by itself, so you can call `signaturePad.fromData(signaturePad.toData())` to reset the drawing, or `signaturePad.clear()` to make sure that `signaturePad.isEmpty()` returns correct value in this case.

 This clearing of the canvas by the browser can be annoying, especially on mobile devices e.g. when screen orientation is changed.
 There are a few workarounds though, e.g. you can [lock screen orientation](https://developer.mozilla.org/en-US/docs/Web/API/Screen/lockOrientation), or read an image from the canvas before resizing it and write the image back after.